zelloptt/zello-channel-api/API.md

 | `not enough params` | The request is missing required parameters, such as token or username/password
 | `not authorized` | The logon fails due to invalid credentials
 | `internal server error` | There are any unexpected server side failures; an immediate retry may or may not succeed
+| `channels limit exceeded` | The list of channels supplied is longer than supported by the API.

 ## Streaming voice messages